Influenza (Flu) in Children

 About flu testing

 How does CHOP test for the flu?

-Beginning in the 2018-2019 flu season, we will be using a rapid flu test called a “rapid molecular assay” that detects the genetic material of the virus from a nasal swab within 15 minutes.
+CHOP uses a rapid flu test called a “rapid molecular assay” that detects the genetic material of the virus from a nasal swab within 15 minutes.
 This test can help clinicians decide whether antiviral treatment is necessary for certain high-risk patients.

 Who will be tested for the flu?

 Only high-risk patients will be tested.

 - Children younger than 5 years old (especially those younger than 2) and those older than 65